enkidevs/curriculum/JavaScript/Ecmascript 2015/tagged-template-literals-2.md

 currency`€${price}.00` // €5.00 EUR
 ```

-The substitution parameter receives the value passed in to the first slot in the string to be interpolated.
+The `input` parameter receives the value passed in to the first slot in the string to be interpolated.
 Subsequent values appear as additional arguments, a best practice is to use the **rest** operator to map values to an array rather than define each argument:

 ```
 function price(strings, ...substitution){